centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->

+## ns-article

+>ns-article is used to display long-form content **Note**: This component is currently being considered for deprecation.

+ns-article has been designed to be used to house content for a variety of long-form content such as blogs, editorials and support articles.
+Each use of the ns-article should be split into easy to consume chapters or sections.

 ## ns-card